Posted May 5, 2019

 Late LLC Formation with S Corp Election

 One of the situations we face often is when taxpayers are operating as a sole proprietor without an LLC or other entity structure.
 This doesn’t allow for an S Corp election and subsequent tax savings.
 So, what can be done?
 We create an LLC immediately and elect it to be taxed as an S corporation.
 Next, we allocate income and expenses between the sole proprietorship and the S Corp using the date of inception.
-Finally, we shift the remaining income by issuing a 1099-MISC from the sole proprietorship using your SSN to the S corporation’s EIN.
+Finally, we shift the remaining income by issuing a 1099-MISC from the sole proprietorship using your SSN to the S corporation’s EIN (income nomination).
+This gets tricky and needs extended discussion.

 Self Employed 401k Plan